Skip to main content

 What Science Says

-• The rare crystalline variety (pink quartz) has been shown to owe its color to aluminum and phosphorus impurities, and notably, it is photosensitive — its color can fade with prolonged UV exposure, a property not typically shared by massive Rose Quartz.
+• The rare crystalline variety (pink quartz) gets its color from aluminum and phosphorus impurities, and unlike massive Rose Quartz, it is photosensitive — prolonged UV exposure will fade it.

 Which Chakras Does Rose Quartz Connect To?